 The purpose of Fed hikes is to slow down the rate of inflation, not to cause inflation.
-When the Fed wants to cause inflation in the functional economy (on the 95%) they lower rates.
+When the Fed wants to cause inflation in the functionally productive ‘real’ economy (the 95%) they lower rates—at the expense of savers (the 5%) in the nonproductive ‘financial’ economy where capital just creates more capital.
 The CEO of JPMorgan Chase predicts that the 10 year Treasury yield is going to 5% because that’s how confident he is in the economy’s strength causing more inflation.

 In other words, Jamie Dimon is expecting, that in order to maintain price stability, the ‘price stabilizer’ will be hiking that much more.

-Deadly Innocent Fraudulent Misinterpretation #18: “The Fed has the pedals backwards—The Fed hiking rates is expansionary.”
+Deadly Innocent Misinterpretation #18: “The Fed has the pedals backwards—The Fed hiking rates is expansionary.”

 Fact: The Fed hiking rates is expansionary for the financial economy (the 5%) but not for the functional economy (the 95%).

-The reason why Mike Norman gets rate hikes by the Fed backwards (‘Deadly Innocent Fraudulent Misinterpretation #17’) is the Deadly Innocent Fraudulent Misinterpretation #18.
+The reason why Mike Norman gets rate hikes by the Fed backwards (‘Deadly Innocent Misinterpretation #17’) is the Deadly Innocent Misinterpretation #18.

 Mike gets “the Fed hiking rates is expansionary” (is inflationary) from Warren Mosler, who often likes to say that the Fed “gets the pedals backwards” because Fed rate hikes means higher interest income is being “paid by the state to the economy.”
 As per Mr. Mosler, it’s “a matter of logic” that because the gov’t is the “net payer of interest” that this increased interest income being paid out would cause inflation rather than reduce it.